maiconrocha/amazon-ecs-configmaps-example/README.md

 Many workloads also contain configuration files which are also environment specific.
 Following the guidance above, we want to remove these environment specific configuration files from our container image and pass them back in at runtime.
-Depending on your container orchestrator, it may have a fist class configuration file resource such as Kubernetes [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/) or Docker Swarm [Configs](https://docs.docker.com/engine/swarm/configs/).
+Depending on your container orchestrator, it may have a first class configuration file resource such as Kubernetes [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/) or Docker Swarm [Configs](https://docs.docker.com/engine/swarm/configs/).
 Amazon